How to Protect Your Privacy in Court Files in Washington State

 • Your financial account numbers

-Where Can I Get the Pattern Forms?
+Where Can I Get the Required Forms?

-You can get forms from the Administrative Office of the Courts (AOC), either in person, by mail, or online:
+You can get forms from the Administrative Office of the Courts (AOC), either in person, by mail, or online.

 How Will the Court Protect My Personal Identifiers?